 - Election of members of the board and, when such election shall be conducted, auditors

 - Any other business that may come before the annual shareholders’ meeting in accordance with the Swedish Companies Act

 12 § The company’s financial year shall be the calendar year.

 13 § The company’s shares shall be registered in a securities register in accordance with the Swedish Central Securities Depository and Financial Instruments Accounts Act (1998:1479).

-The articles of association were adopted at the annual general shareholders’ meeting on 24 June 2020.
+This articles of association was adopted at the annual general meeting on 23 April 2021.